Zoology with Marine Biology with Foundation Year

 This module will introduce you to the modern concepts of conservation biology at the level of species and populations, the existing tensions between theory and practice in species conservation planning, and an overview of the interdisciplinary toolbox used by conservation biologists (for example IT packages and DNA fingerprints).
 You will also be given the chance to design an appropriate conservation programme for a species or population, including the projection of future survival under varying scenarios.

-Plus one option for trimester 2 from
+Plus one option from

 Wildlife Behavioural Ecology